Posted: Tue 21st Apr 2020

 "We're all second guessing when we're going to come out of this lockdown, but it's likely to happen in a staggered pattern.
-Look at where your risks and opportunities are - entrepreneurs are all about seeking opportunities in adversity," he said.
+Look at where your risks and opportunities are - entrepreneurs are all about seeking opportunities in adversity."

-John noted that there's been a huge amount of support for local produce over the last few years.
+John notes that there's been a huge amount of support for local produce over the last few years.

 "That's even more so the case now.
 People are going to the major retailers but they're also supporting the local guy; community is very strong right now.
-The issue is if we come back to a new normal how you extend that emotion and support," he said.
+The issue is if we come back to a new normal how you extend that emotion and support."

-John added, your brand needs to have one or a combination of the key aspects of quality, convenience or health.
+Your brand needs to have one or a combination of the key aspects of quality, convenience or health, John adds.

-The Good Food Fund is investing £1.8m in businesses committed to bringing healthier children's food to market.
+The Good Food Fund is investing £1.8 million in businesses committed to bringing healthier children's food to market.
 The accelerator is run by Mission Ventures, which John is a director of, and the fund by Ascension Ventures.

 John, who's invested in several food businesses already, said they've been working on the initiative for at least 18 months, but the crisis has made it more important than ever.